By-Name Lists

 See CAEH BNL Excel Workbook and CAEH BNL Excel Workbook Guide

 For Ontario Only – See the CAEH BNL Excel Workbook – ON HPP edition.
+See also short instructions for Changing Year in the ON HPP BNL Excel Workbook to help you close 2023/2024 and start 2024/2025.

 The CAEH By-Name List Excel Workbook is a customizable interim approach for storing and using BNL data to end homelessness.
 It can be used until communities are able to fully implement a more sophisticated real-time Homelessness Management Information System (HMIS) like HIFIS 4 (the Homelessness Individual and Family Information System).
 The workbook is intended to be customized by communities for their unique needs.
 As is, the workbook meets the basic quality requirements for both the CAEH chronic and veteran BNL Scorecards.
 It is also designed to collect monthly inflow and outflow data.